zgw2000/zgw2000.github.io/_portfolio/portfolio-8.md

 ## Methodology

 The system was designed with two main components: the front-end for customer interaction and the back-end for managing orders.
-The front-end is built using **React** for a responsive user interface, while the back-end utilizes **Node.js** and **Express** for handling API requests.
+The front-end is built using **Vue** for a responsive user interface, while the back-end utilizes **Node.js** and **Express** for handling API requests.
 The system uses a **MongoDB** database to store customer orders and statuses.

 ### Key Features:
 - **Tea Customization**: Customers can choose the type of tea, sweetness level, ice level, and toppings.